 SEO.
 Search engine optimisation.
 What the heck is it?
-And why is it important to your website copy and content?
+And why is SEO important to your website copywriting and content?
 Two big questions with two big answers!
 But, don’t worry, I will NOT bore you with all the intricacies of SEO.
-Instead, in this blog post, I’m going to chat about how SEO works when it comes to writing copy and content on your website - which will really help you if you’re regularly updating the copy and content on your website.
+Instead, in this blog post, I’m going to chat about how SEO copywriting works on your website (inc. SEO content writing!) – which will really help you if you’re regularly updating the copy and content on your website.

 In this blog post, learn: